Eastern Sierra Nevada, California

 By 1879-1880, Bodie grew to accommodate an estimated 8500 residents spanning 2000 buildings.
 Estimates as high as 10,000 townspeople were claimed although much debate swirls around the 10,000 number and the number has never been accurately substantiated.
 Census takers listed 5416 names in the mid-1880s, but newspapers of the time argued many people were not counted.

 Some 65 saloons lined the mile-long main street.
-Behind the saloons was a Red-Light District.
+Behind the saloons was a red-light district, known tongue-in-cheek as Maiden Lane or Virgin Alley.
 Miners earned on average $4.00 per day, about $100 in today’s dollars adjusted for inflation.
 On payday, there was nowhere to go expect into town to spend their earnings, whether at the saloon, the brothel, or the opium den.
 Murders, shootouts, stage holdups and alcohol-fueled barroom brawls were commonplace.
 Bodie quickly gained a reputation as one of the last true Wild West towns.
 To feed the thousands of people who lived here, 200 restaurants offered food to hungry miners.

 Bodie like most boomtowns had a considerable Chinese population.
 The Chinese often did menial work as they had no rights to work inside the mine.
 Many came from Southern China as contract laborers in 1878.
 For work, they ran opium dens or dug up sagebrush roots to sell as firewood.
 Others utilized mule trains to transport wood from 20 miles distant.
 Chinese people mostly worked inside homes and restaurants.
 They also earned a living selling vegetables, making charcoal and after 1881, working for the railroad.
 In later years they took the mine tailings and attempted to re-process the tailings to source any hint of gold dust left in the tailings.
 Nearly every mining town had a Chinese population of laborers.